 Julaha (aka.
 "Julah") means, "a ball of thread" because they have traditionally been weavers who were noted for weaving intricate designs and bold colors.

 Where Are they Located?

 Julaha people of India live in the Hindi speaking states of Uttar Pradesh, Himachal Pradesh, Chandigarh, Haryana, Jammu, and Delhi.
-Others live in Kashmir, where they speak Kashmiri.
+Others live in Jammu and Kashmir, where they speak Kashmiri.

 What Are Their Lives Like?

-Julaha people belong to the Shudra caste which is the lowest of the four Hindu caste blocks.
+Julaha people belong to the lowest of the four Hindu caste blocks.
 India's reservation system gives them the opportunity for government work and other benefits such as parliamentary seats.

 What Are Their Beliefs?

 Julaha people weave cloth, though mechanization is starting to replace them.
 Some still weave rough cloth for bedspreads and rugs.
 Other are looking for other kinds of work.
 They have cooperatives to help them sell cloth at local markets.
 Some work as skilled or unskilled laborers and some have businesses such as shops.
 In Himachal Pradesh they build roads and do forestry work.
 Some work on farms.
 Many of them are not landowners.
 They do other kinds of work too.
 Julaha children also work.
 Some work on looms.
 Others work in roadside restaurants and factories for example, when their families are poor.
 They have been given land for cultivating in Himachal Pradesh.

 Most Julaha people have a low level of literacy.
 They do family planning, and they use local and modern medicines.
 They have electricity and water.